Paruppu Rasam | Dal Rasam recipe

 Paruppu rasam

-Paruppu rasam is one of the common rasam varieties prepared regularly in Tamil brahmin hold.
+Paruppu rasam is one of the common rasam varieties prepared regularly in the Tamil brahmin hold.
 Rasam powder gives a nice aromatic taste to the paruppu rasam recipe.
-We generally use toor dal for this rasam but for the postpartum menu, you can even use moong dal for making rasam.
+We generally use toor dal for this rasam, but for the postpartum menu, you can even use moong dal to make rasam.

 Should I make dal rasam only with tamarind paste?

 No, traditionally we soak tamarind in hot water and prepare paruppu rasam.
-To save time I generally prepare homemade tamarind paste and it comes so handily for preparing south Indian recipes.
-Alternatively, you can soak a small gooseberry size tamarind in 2 + 1/2 cups of water and extract the juice.
+To save time, I generally prepare homemade tamarind paste and it comes so handy for preparing South Indian recipes.
+Alternatively, you can soak a small gooseberry-sized tamarind in 2 + 1/2 cups of water and extract the juice.

 Paruppu Rasam for sick days

-During sick days Paruppu rasam is good for the throat, and lots of cumin and pepper make it a natural remedy for cold.
-Poondu rasam, milagai kuzhambu, Milagu rasam, and marundhu kuzhambu are also my choice for sick days.
+During sick days, Paruppu rasam is good for the throat, and lots of cumin and pepper make it a natural remedy for a cold.
+Poondu rasam, milagai kuzhambu, Milagu rasam, and marundhu kuzhambu are also my choices for sick days.

 Can I reduce the number of tomatoes for paruppu rasam?